 When you make a purchase using your credit card, you are essentially taking out a short-term loan.
-The interest that is applicable to this loan will depend on when you pay it back.
-If you are able to make payment before the due date, there will be no interest charged.
+The interest that applies to this loan will depend on when you pay it back.
+If you can make payment before the due date, there will be no interest charged.
 Credit cards also have a small grace period before the payment is due in any billing cycle, which can be around 30-45 days.
 Paying before the end of the grace period will help you avoid any interest while paying less than the total balance will accrue interest on the average daily balance.

 Why get a credit card?

-With a number of benefits supporting credit cards, the most important one is that it can help you build your credit score.
+With many benefits supporting credit cards, the most important one is that it can help you build your credit score.
 Good credit, in turn, will help you obtain loans much easily in the future and also negotiate for a lower rate of interest.
 It also helps in getting lower insurance premiums.
-Apart from this, there are a number of cards with rewards programs that can offer cardholders with a number of extra benefits like reward points, shopping benefits, etc.
+Apart from this, there are some cards with rewards programs that can offer cardholders with many extra benefits like reward points, shopping benefits, etc.

 Grace Period/Free-Credit Period

 Say you have a billing cycle of 5th January through 4th February, and the due date is 1st March, then any purchases that are made within the period will remain interest-free until the due date.
 This is the grace period that is offered for credit cards in India, after which the balance will be subject to interest.
 Any cash advances that are taken on your card do not enjoy the benefit of a grace period.